Westward plans a $30M debut fund to take Chinese indie games global – TechCrunch

 But taking a game abroad is not as simple as translating it, hitting the publish button and launching an ad campaign on Facebook.

 Westward’s plan is to get involved in a game’s early development phase and help them position: Is it an RPG?
 Is the targeted user a casual or serious player?
 What’s the graphic style?
-In addition, the firm also plans to supply developers with workspace, technical assistance, marketing and localization expertise, connection to publishers, and overseas operation help.
+In addition, the firm also plans to supply developers with workspace, technical assistance, marketing and localization expertise, connection to publishers and overseas operation help.

-To provide post-investment support, Westward has partnered up with V+ Gaming Society, an incubator for games headquartered Shenzhen, which Westward also calls home.
+To provide post-investment support, Westward has partnered up with V+ Gaming Society, an incubator for games headquartered in Shenzhen, which Westward also calls home.

 Chinese tech companies are facing mounting challenges in the West as geopolitical tensions rise.
 Many now prefer calling themselves “global firms” and even deny their Chinese roots outright.

-But for Westward, the games it helps doesn’t need to pretend they are non-Chinese.
+But for Westward, the games it helps create don’t need to pretend they are non-Chinese.
 “Most players don’t consider where a game is from if it is a really good game,” said Rate.

 “We actually hope to see elements of Chinese culture in these games that can be understood by overseas players.”